Treatment 15 February 2026 · 7 min read

 • Oral HRT (tablets) slightly increases the risk of venous thromboembolism (blood clots)

-• Transdermal HRT (patches, gels) does NOT increase clot risk — this is a major advantage
+• Transdermal HRT (patches, gels) does NOT increase clot risk.
+This is a major advantage

 • Risk is higher in women who are obese, smoke, or have a history of clots